KennethLim119/vivixx-2/README.md

 Anyway, here's a summary of what the programs in this repository [so far] can do:

  * C2AutoCashierLooped.rb:
-    - This acts as an automated machine for a fruit shop.
+    - This acts as an automated cashier for a fruit shop.